-In-briefings and out-briefings are more formal.

-- Some or all of the command and general staff positions may be activated, usually at the division/group supervisor and/or unit leader level. - Type 3 organizations manage initial attack fires with a significant number of resources, an extended attack fire until containment/control is achieved, or an escaped fire until a Type 1 or Type 2 team assumes command. - Resources vary from several resources to several task forces or strike teams. - > The incident may be divided into divisions. - The incident may involve multiple operational periods prior to control, which may require a written IAP. - A documented operational briefing will be completed for all incoming resources and before each operational period (See Briefing Checklist in Resources Section). - Staging areas or an incident base may be used.
+- In-briefings and out-briefings are more formal. - Some or all of the command and general staff positions may be activated, usually at the division/group supervisor and/or unit leader level. - > Type 3 organizations manage initial attack fires with a significant number of resources, an extended attack fire until containment/control is achieved, or an escaped fire until a Type 1 or Type 2 team assumes command. - Resources vary from several resources to several task forces or strike teams. - The incident may be divided into divisions. - > The incident may involve multiple operational periods prior to control, which may require a written IAP. - A documented operational briefing will be completed for all incoming resources and before each operational period (See Briefing Checklist in Resources Section 10.4). - Staging areas or an incident base may be used.

-By completing an Incident Complexity Analysis, the County Fire Warden can assess the hazards and complexities of a wildland fire incident and determine the level of qualifications the incident management team may require (See Incident Complexity Analysis in the Resources Section).
+By completing an Incident Complexity Analysis, the County Fire Chief can assess the hazards and complexities of the wildland fire incident and determine the specific positions and type of team needed for an incident (See Incident Complexity Analysis in Resources Section 10.4).

 Required training, experience and prerequisites for various wildland fire management positions are contained in PMS 310-1 (Wildland and Prescribed Fire Qualification System Guide).
-PMS 310-1 has been adopted by the Northern Rockies Coordinating Group (NRCG) and, consequently, applies to all wildland fire fighting personnel in the state of Montana, including Garfield County, for mobilization outside of the county.
+PMS 310-1 has been adopted by the Northern Rockies Coordinating Group (NRCG) and, consequently, applies to all wildland fire fighting personnel in the state of Montana, including Golden Valley County, for mobilization outside of the county.
 Within the County, local standards would apply.

-Experience gained in mobilizing to wildland fires within the county and throughout east central Montana and the Northern Rockies has allowed Garfield County personnel to acquire increased training and fire qualifications.
-Those experiences have allowed Garfield County fire personnel to more efficiently perform and manage fire operations within the county.
+Experience gained in mobilizing to wildland fires within the county and throughout south central Montana and the Northern Rockies has allowed Golden Valley County personnel to acquire increased training and fire qualifications.
+Those experiences have allowed Golden Valley County fire personnel to more efficiently perform and manage fire operations within the county.